InCuca/ic-enfold-section-drp/README.md

-# ic-enfold-section-drp
+# enfold-tab-drp
-Enfold Section Tabs with Dropdown

-> Turns Tabs of Section Tabs into a dropdown by use of dropdown-on-mobile and dropdown-on-desktop classes
+Turns Tabs of Tabs and Section Tabs Component into a dropdown by use of `dropdown-on-mobile` and `dropdown-on-desktop` classes